cjmet/AhMediaPlayer/README.md

 - [x] Extract ScanForMedia() into /CommonLibrary/CommonProgramLogic.cs
 - [x] Create Random Playlists for Testing
 - [x] More Fluent Advanced Search with Parsing, to replace both Search and Advanced Search.
-- [ ] Work on general logic around the DB and App
-- [ ] Convert CommonLibrary to the Repository Pattern and Interfaces.
-- [ ] Uniquely ID each song to eliminate duplicates, including duplicates with different filenames

 * ### Data Library